 - ✓ Early Learners (EYFS)

 - ✓ The Explorers

 - ✓ The Adventurers

 Early Learners (EYFS)

 All activities are delivered through a balance of adult led and child initiated activities.
-Activities are determined by the pupil's individual needs and interests and learning is personalised.
+Activities are determined by the pupil's individual needs and interests.
 Activities may be linked to a theme or topic.
-Please see our EYFS policy for details: